5 Older Films With All-Female Casts

 1. Mädchen in Uniform (1931)

-Not only is Mädchen in Uniform (1931) the earliest-known example of a female-dominated film, but it’s also one of the first LGBT films ever made.
+Not only is Mädchen in Uniform (1931) the earliest-known example of a female-dominated film, but it’s also an early example of LGBT cinema.

 The film was remade in 1958, during the Hays Code era.
 Surprisingly, though depictions of sexuality were severely restricted at the time, teacher and student share a kiss while running lines for Romeo and Juliet.

 Most recently, Loving Annabelle (2006) was based on Mädchen in Uniform.
 Directed by Katherine Brooks, this film was more explicit in its portrayal of a teacher and student falling in love, and even contains a sex scene.